Shaun Graf

 Shaun Francis Graf (born 19 May 1957) is an Australian former international cricketer who played eleven One Day Internationals (ODIs) for Australia in the early 1980s as a bowling all-rounder.
-He played his domestic cricket at first-class level predominantly for Victoria, but also played a season for Western Australia.
+He played his domestic cricket at first-class level predominantly for Victoria, but also spent a season with Western Australia.
 Graf also played domestically in England, at first-class level for Hampshire and at minor counties level for Wiltshire and Cornwall.
 He later became a prominent administrator with Cricket Victoria.

 Cricket career

 Early life and career

-Graf was born in 1957 in Somerville, Victoria, Australia.
+Shaun Francis Graf was born on 19 May 1957 in Somerville, Victoria.
 He was educated at St Bede's College in the Melbourne suburb of Mentone.
 He made his grade debut at the age of 19 for St Kilda Cricket Club as a fast bowling all-rounder in the 1976–77 season.
 In 1979, he played minor counties cricket in England for Wiltshire, making five appearances in the Minor Counties Championship.
-Alongside playing minor counties cricket, he spent time in Bristol playing club cricket for Knowle.
-Returning to Australia after his minor counties stint, Graf made his debut in first-class cricket for Victoria against New South Wales at the Sydney Cricket Ground (SCG) in the 1979–80 Sheffield Shield, with him playing a further five Shield matches that season.
-He scored 135 runs in his debut first-class season, in addition to taking 17 wickets at an average of 27.88.
-In the same season, he debuted in List A one-day cricket for Victoria, making four appearances in the 1979–80 McDonald's Cup.
-He played in the final of the tournament at the Melbourne Cricket Ground (MCG), taking 2 for 34 to help Victoria win the match.
+Alongside minor counties cricket, he spent time in Bristol playing club cricket for Knowle.
+Returning to Australia after his minor counties stint, Graf made his debut in first-class cricket for Victoria against New South Wales at the Sydney Cricket Ground in the 1979–80 Sheffield Shield, with him playing a further five Shield matches that season.
+He scored 135 runs in his debut first-class season, in addition to taking 17 wickets with his right-arm fast-medium bowling at an average of 27.88.
+In the same season, he debuted in List A one-day cricket, making four appearances in the McDonald's Cup, the forerunner of the modern-day Dean Jones Trophy; he played in the final at the Melbourne Cricket Ground (MCG), taking 2 for 34 to help Victoria win the match.

 In December 1979, he joined Hampshire ahead of the 1980 season.
-He made his debut for Hampshire in a 1980 County Championship fixture against Warwickshire at Southampton.
-Graf made fifteen first-class appearances in 1980, including against the touring Australians.
-In these, he scored 284 runs at a batting average of 20.28, in addition taking 20 wickets at an average of 44.45.
-In one-day cricket, he made twelve appearances for Hampshire, taking 17 wickets at an average of 18.23.
+He made his debut for the county in a 1980 County Championship fixture against Warwickshire at Southampton.
+Graf made 15 first-class appearances in 1980, including against the touring Australians.
+In these, he scored 284 runs at a batting average of 20.28, in addition to taking 20 wickets at an average of 44.45.
+He made 12 appearances in one-day cricket, taking 17 wickets at an average of 18.23.